 - what are they?

-- NICS Code of Ethics
+- The NICS Recruitment Policy and Procedures Manual.

-- NICS HR & Departmental Policy for raising complaints
+- The NICS Secondment Policy

-- Whistleblowing Policy
+- who owns them?

-• who owns them? - NICS
+- NICS

 Available evidence

 Evidence to help inform the screening process may take many forms.
 Public authorities should ensure that their screening decision is informed by relevant data.